DATA-606-SPRING-2023-THU/SwapanGupta_Data606/draft_proposal.md

 #### _7.What kinds of techniques/models do you plan to use_
-I will be using dimensionality reduction techniques as the number of columns are more and rows a are less I will use classification techniques like
+I will be using dimensionality reduction techniques as the number of columns are more and rows a are less I will use classification techniques like:
 - Logistic regression
 - Decision tree etc
 - SVM
 I will compare each algorithm and select the best one.